yhzhang0128/egos-2000/USAGES.md

 -------- Simulate on QEMU-RISCV --------
 qemu-system-riscv32 -nographic -readconfig tools/qemu/config.toml
 [CRITICAL] --- Booting on QEMU with core #4 ---
-[INFO] Set the CS pin to HIGH and toggle clock.
+[INFO] Set the CS pin to HIGH and toggle clock
-[INFO] Set the CS pin to LOW and send cmd0 to SD card.
+[INFO] Set the CS pin to LOW and send cmd0 to SD card [INFO] Check SD card type and voltage with cmd8
-[INFO] Check SD card type and voltage with cmd8
+[INFO] SD card replies cmd8 with status 1
-[INFO] SD card replies cmd8 with status 0x01 and payload 0x000001aa [SUCCESS] Finished initializing the tty and disk devices [CRITICAL] Choose a memory translation mechanism:
+[SUCCESS] Finished initializing the tty and disk devices [CRITICAL] Choose a memory translation mechanism:
 Enter 0: page tables